Appalachian Council of Government’s Ombudsman Program

 The primary function of a Volunteer Ombudsman is to be an elder care advocate for people in nursing homes or assisted living facilities.
 The volunteer educates residents/families about their rights, and helps residents find answers to their questions.
 Volunteers will be assigned to a facility that is conveniently located to them.

-Volunteers must have a current TB test, good communication skills and a concern for elderly.
+Volunteers must have good communication skills and a concern for elderly.

 PCE Coordinator: Beverly Dickson